linode/docs/docs/applications/configuration-management/use-laravel-forge-to-automate-web-server-creation-on-a-linode/index.md

 Creating a fully-functioning web server normally involves the installation of multiple components such as NGINX, MySQL, and PHP.
 Laravel Forge automates all of the necessary installation and configuration steps, allowing you to get your website up and running quickly.

-Once your server has been created, deploying updates becomes as simple and painless as pushing to your repository on GitHub.
+Once your server has been created, deploying updates becomes as clear and painless as pushing to your repository on GitHub.
 Also, you can easily manage the configuration of your website though a web interface.
 Finally, Forge automatically provides advanced security features, such as free SSL certificates (through [Let's Encrypt](https://letsencrypt.org/)) and automatic firewall configuration.

 ## Before You Begin

-1. Sign up for a [Laravel Forge](https://forge.laravel.com/auth/register) account if you do not have one.
+1. Sign up for a [Laravel Forge](https://forge.laravel.com/auth/register) account if you don't have one.

 1. Create a Linode API key, which Laravel Forge will use to interface with your account.
 [Forge uses Linode's new APIv4](https://blog.laravel.com/forge-switching-to-the-new-linode-manager), and APIv4 tokens are created in the [Linode Cloud Manager](https://cloud.linode.com).
 Refer to the [Getting Started with the Linode API](/docs/platform/api/getting-started-with-the-linode-api-new-manager/#get-an-access-token) to learn how to create your key.

-1. If you do not have a registered domain name for your website, purchase one from a domain name registrar.
+1. If you don't have a registered domain name for your website, purchase one from a domain name registrar.

     {{< note >}}
 You will be able to set up a site without a domain name (by visiting your Linode's IP address directly), but you will only be able to use SSL with a domain.